http4s/rho/README.md

 Contributing
 ------------
 Contributions of all kinds are welcome!
 Documentation contributions are especially useful for others who are also just learning to use ρ.
+The wiki and the tests are the primary source of documentation.
 Pull requests are greatly appreciated from their original authors, licensed to the http4s project under the project's [open source license](https://github.com/http4s/rho/blob/master/LICENSE).

 License